JasonAndrews/CPP-Kids-Matching-Game/README.md

-# Java-Kids-Matching-Game
+# CPP-Kids-Matching-Game

-A simple Java based game for kids to play.
+A simple C++ game for kids to play.

 There will also (maybe) be a challenge mode where the user can play against the computer.